HPV in men: carrier status, sperm, and fertility

 | Result | Individual treatment plan based on results |

-Based on the test results, we create an individual treatment plan.
+Based on the test results, we draw up an individual treatment plan.
 The OligoScan can be used to map the immune status, so that we can work specifically on strengthening the immune system.

 What can the man do?